awslabs/sandbox-accounts-for-events/README.md

     make build bucket=[your_deployment_bucket_name] github_token=[your_github_token]
     ```

 1. Deploy the project into your AWS account.
-You have to specify the email address of an initial admin user for *Sandbox Accounts for Events*:
+You have to specify the email address of an initial admin user for *Sandbox Accounts for Events* and your github username (shortname) or organisation name :
     ```bash
     make deploy bucket=[your_deployment_bucket_name] email=[email_address_of_admin_user] github_owner=[your_github_username]
     ```